l7mp/mc-wan/README.md

 ```

 Note that the name/namespace of the ServiceExport is the same as that of the service to be exported
-and `rules` is a list of standard
+and `spec.http.rules` is a list of standard
 [`HTTPRouteRule`](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteRule)
 objects from the Kubernetes Gateway API.
 Each rule can specify a `backendRef` to the
-`sd-wan-priority-high` and `sd-wan-priority-high` services: these are dummy services we create to
+`sd-wan-priority-high` and `sd-wan-priority-low` (and similar) services: these are dummy services
-represent the SD-WAN priority for the queries.
-Note that we cannot enforce these priorities on the
+we create to represent the SD-WAN priority for the queries.
+Note that we cannot enforce these
-receiver side (by the time we receive the request on the EW gateway it has already passed the
+priorities on the receiver side (by the time we receive the request on the EW gateway it has
-SD-WAN), so these priorities serve only as a default priority to the sender side (unless they
+already passed the SD-WAN), so these priorities serve only as a default priority to the sender side
-decide to override the default priority).
+(unless they decide to override the default priority).

 ### Egress gateway logistics